SifaKasena/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute - add execute permission for owner of file hello 6-multiple_permissions - adds execute permission to owner and group and read permission to other users 7-everybody - adds execute permission to owner, group and other users for file hello
+5-execute - add execute permission for owner of file hello 6-multiple_permissions - adds execute permission to owner and group and read permission to other users 7-everybody - adds execute permission to owner, group and other users for file hello 8-James_Bond - sets only other users to have all permissions